 Talking to someone with expertise, be they an estate agent, financial planner, lawyer or of course a divorce coach, will reassure you that you’re not doing this on your own: experts and professionals love talking about their field of work and are waiting to hear from you.
 They’re here to make things easier for you and they don’t expect you to know how to do it all.

 Information is power: if you’re nervous about making a decision or having a conversation with your spouse, do some groundwork in preparation so the conversation can be factual and constructive and not a shortcut to a slanging match.
-Bounce ideas off a trusted friend or family member or note your key points on a post it before having a challenging conversation.
+Bounce ideas off a trusted friend or family member or note your key points on a post-it before having a ‘tricky’ conversation.
 Do some research: note the questions you seek answers to and then find the book or website or professional who can give you informed advice.
 But take action and don’t let your head explode with questions, fears and uncertainties (unhelpfully, it’s human nature to plan for problems we don’t even have yet).

 Tasks which fall into this category include getting the marital home valued, drafting a parenting plan or making an appointment with a mediator.